Chopper crash: Mortal remains of CDS Rawat, others arrive at Palam Airbase in Delhi | Law-Order

 Chopper crash: Mortal remains of CDS Rawat, others arrive at Palam Airbase in Delhi

-The mortal remains of Chief of Defence Staff (CDS) General Bipin Rawat and others who lost their lives in the Tamil Nadu chopper crash, four of which have so far have been, were brought to Palam Airbase in caskets wrapped in tricolour on Thursday.
+The mortal remains of Chief of Defence Staff (CDS) General Bipin Rawat and others who lost their lives in the Tamil Nadu chopper crash, four of which have so been identified so far, were brought to Palam Airbase in caskets wrapped in tricolour on Thursday.

 - Country: